 This year I really felt like the girls were ready for formal spelling because they are constantly trying to write letters and stories and asking me for the spellings of things.
 They very much want to know the right spelling.
 So I got a simple curriculum called Sequential Spelling, which is formulated especially for homeschoolers.
 I was worried my girls would not like the format at first.
 It is very minimalist: I call out new words and they have to guess how to spell it.
 They write what they think the spelling is and I correct each word on the spot.
 Well, my fears were unfounded: they absolutely love it and ask to do it daily.
 It is very much like a game to them; I try to make up silly sentences when I call out the word and we enjoy laughing over misspellings together.
 I think it is the one-on-one interaction we have together that they really love so much.

 Written narrations of course are a weekly habit that we are getting back into.
 Writing is one of the hardest things we do in our homeschool, so I only assign one a week and try to make sure there is as much choice as possible in what they write about.

 We plan to travel and see family in October, so we will just take that month off instead of December (as we usually do).
 We will be cleaning, packing, driving and recovering and I know that I won’t want the extra burden of school on my shoulders.

-If you want to see more in-depth explanations of my philosophy or the curriculums I mentioned, you can read my other homeschool planning posts from years past!
+If you want to see more in-depth explanations of my philosophy or the curriculums I mentioned, you can read my other homeschool planning posts from years past, in some posts, I also mention a few things about the essential homeschool equipment, check it out here.
 They can all be found under the “homeschool” menu, along with other tips and pictures of our space.
 I left a few links at the bottom for you, just in case!

 You’re New To Homeschooling: Here’s a Simple First Step